-Byambasuren Yadmaa is Director of School of Management and Governance, National Academy of Governance of Mongolia, and Board Member of IRIM.
-He is involved in projects as team leader, principal investigator and/or as a consultant.
-He helps IRIM to improve knowledge management practices to ensure researchers are sharing information among each other.
+Byambasuren Yadmaa is Director of the School of Management and Governance (National Academy of Governance of Mongolia), and a Board Member of IRIM.
+He is routinely engaged in projects: as team leader, principal investigator and/or as a consultant.
+He helps IRIM to improve knowledge management practices, to ensure researchers are sharing information among themselves.
 Byambasuren has worked in Mongolia, Australia and South Korea.
-His has over 10 years of experience working in research and 15 years of experience as a lecturer and director at the National Academy of Governance in the professional development institute.
+His has over 10 years of experience working in research, and 15 years’ experience as a lecturer and director at the National Academy of Governance (in the professional development institute).
 He also serves on the board of the Journal of Mongolian Public Administration.

-Tamir Chultemsuren is having worked in both the consultative and academic sectors since 1999, Senior Lecturer at the Department of Sociology and Social Work, National University of Mongolia and Board Member of IRIM; Tamir is one of the co-founders of IRIM.
-Tamir is intimately familiar with local governance studies and Mongolian politics.
-Having attended various academic seminars and functions across the USA, Ireland, Hungary, Turkey, Finland, Kazakhstan, Austria, United Kingdom and Korea, Tamir has diverse and in-depth experience of engaging partners in cross-cultural settings.
-His expertise areas are social research - poverty alleviation, civic participation, community development, public perception; policy research – education policy, institution strengthening, local governance and stakeholder analysis; public-private partnership, monitoring and evaluation; project management and consultation.
-Moreover his work has involved explicit inputs to teaching (including within universities and colleges), training (specialist courses, on-the-job, and so on) and mentoring (including students on various types of courses), giving Tamir excellent inter-personal skills.
-He completed non degree training University of California, Berkeley in 2011 to 2013 and PhD postgraduate degree at the University of Portland University.
+Tamir Chultemsuren has worked in both the consultancy and academic sectors since 1999.
+He is a Senior Lecturer at the Department of Sociology and Social Work (National University of Mongolia) and Board Member of IRIM.
+Tamir is one of the co-founders of IRIM, and is intimately familiar with local governance studies and Mongolian politics.
+Having attended various academic seminars and functions - in the USA, Ireland, Hungary, Turkey, Finland, Kazakhstan, Austria, United Kingdom and Korea - Tamir has diverse and in-depth experience of engaging partners in cross-cultural settings.
+His areas of particular expertise include: social research, poverty alleviation, civic participation, community development, public perception, policy research, education policy, institution strengthening, local governance and stakeholder analysis, public-private partnership, monitoring and evaluation, project management and consultancy in general.
+His work has involved explicit inputs to teaching (including within universities and colleges), training (specialist courses, on-the-job, and so on) and mentoring (including students on various types of courses) all of which bnefit form his excellent inter-personal skills.
+He completed non-degree training at the University of California, Berkeley (2011 to 2013) and a PhD at the University of Portland (USA).